CmdOptDefeat/fe25/README.md

 - First, the region of interest (ROI) is taken as the bottom half of the feed (this is for our camera placement.
 May vary for other setups).
 - Then, coloured masks (one each for red and green) are applied, followed by OpenCV's controur detection to detect surfaces.
 Data like position, height and width of the contours may be obtained from the other OpenCV methods.
 - If the contours detected meet the required criteria (like size, height-width ratio), they are classified as obstacles.
 For our benefit, rectangles are drawn around the obstacles.
+- The basic idea is to treat both possible positions in a row of the 2x3 grid as the same (calculations use the actual values).
+This greatly simplifies tthe program, since only the outer and inner lanes are used for the driving, while the middle lane is used only for switching between the other two.
 - Using the data available, including obstacle position, yaw and distance travelled, the required steering is calculated to pass the obstacle on the correct side, when not at a turn (Red - right, green - left) on a linear scale
 - For turns:
 1. Starting closer to the inner wall: The seen obstacle before the turn is considered.
 If turn must to taken sticking to the inner wall, it is immediately taken.
 If the turn must be taken to get closer to the outer wall, a curve(like a question-mark) is followed.
 If there is another obstacle of the opposite colour, then the robot the goes back some distance to be able to do the manoeuvre.
-2. Starting closer to the outer wall: TODO
+2. Starting closer to the outer wall: A turn is taken, making it align with the middle lane.
+Following this, the robot manoeuvres based on the obstacle/s present.
-3. In case of the parking wall being there on every 4th turn, the turning and linear coefficients are changed.
+3. In case of the parking wall being there on every 4th turn, the turning and linear coefficients are changed to get the robot to turn to the adjusted lanes and obstacle position.

 Improvements:
 1. The RPLidar might have been used effectively with better drivers with the standard Raspbian OS.